yuana1/react-native-atoz-list/README.md

 ```

 ##Props
-Note: You need to set the section height and cellHeight
+Note: You need to set the section height and cellHeight.sectionHeaderHeight and cellHeight must equal to the height value of renderSection and renderCell

 | property        | Description           |